Reactive Arthritis

 Reactive arthritis symptoms

+Reactive arthritis can affect multiple body systems.
+Because of this, it can cause symptoms that are widespread or occur in different parts of the body.
+The symptoms most frequently seen with reactive arthritis are joint inflammation, urinary tract inflammation, and eye infection (conjunctivitis).
 Typically, people who develop reactive arthritis begin showing symptoms within one to four days to a few weeks of their initial infection.
 Symptoms may last for three months to as long as one year.
-In roughly 25%8 of people, the condition may develop into a chronic (long-lasting) disease.
+In roughly 25%[8] of people, the condition may develop into a chronic (long-lasting) disease.
+The signs and symptoms of reactive arthritis overlap with those common to arthritis as a whole.
+Common signs and symptoms of arthritis (which has over 100 forms) include:- Joint pain and stiffness in the knees, feet, or ankles

 - Inflammation of the tendon where it attaches to the bone (called enthesitis)